-The Michigan Department of State provides Direct Access as a service for commercial users to obtain driver, vehicle, mobile home, and recreational vehicle records under specified conditions.
+The Michigan Department of State provides Direct Access as a service for commercial or government users to obtain driver, vehicle, mobile home, and recreational vehicle records under specified conditions.
 Records cost $11.00 for each record accessed.
 A monthly bill is sent for all records requested.
 Currently, there are no other charges for the Direct Access service.

 Under this program, a computer at your location will be able to access specific Michigan Department of State records through the Internet whenever a record is needed.
 The computer will be able to immediately receive current ownership information on a Michigan titled or registered vehicle if this is the type of information approved for access.
 In addition, if you are authorized to access driving records, these searches may be submitted via the computer.
 A booklet describing Terminal Security and Access/Response Capabilities will be supplied during the final connection process.